-This document sets out and seeks representations on a minded-to decision on a request for changes to (i) Condition 25 of the SONI TSO licence and (ii) various standard connection and use of system documents used by SONI.
+This document sets out our final decision following publication of and receipt of two non-confidential responses to a minded-to decision (published on 5 December 2023) on a request (the Request) for changes to: (i) Condition 25 of the SONI TSO licence (the C25(1) request) and (ii) various standard connection and use of system documents used by SONI (the Amendment request).
 The changes are requested to facilitate a connection to the Northern Ireland transmission system (NITS) in respect of generation taking place in the Republic of Ireland.
 In that sense the request involves discussion of what has been called the "cross-border framework" for connections, as reflected in Condition 27 of the SONI TSO licence.
-Mention is made of a potential Single Electricity Market (SEM)
+Our final decision confirms: (i) the minded-to decision refusing the C25(1) request; and (ii) the Amendment request as not falling for determination given our (final) decision on the C25(1) request.